Nachtfeuer/covid19/docs/images/README.md

 # Welcome

 I'm trying to update those images more often but it's not guaranteed.
-You can use thhe tool to view the details for the countries you are interested in or just create the images.`
+You can use the tool to view the details for the countries you are interested in or just create the images.`

 **Example:**